MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-13-Simplified-Acquisition-Procedures/subpart-13.1-Procedures/section-13.106-1.md

 (3) See 5.102(a)(6) for the requirement to post the brand-name justification or documentation.

-(c) *Soliciting orally.* (1) The contracting officer shall solicit quotations orally to the maximum extent practicable, if -
+(c) *Soliciting orally.* (1) The contracting officer shall solicit quotations orally to the maximum extent practicable, if—

 (i) The acquisition does not exceed the simplified acquisition threshold;